kennnyshiwa/KLC/README.md

-# KLE 2.0 - Modern Keyboard Layout Editor
+# KLC - Keyboard Layout Creator

 A modern reimplementation of the Keyboard Layout Editor (KLE) with improved features and a contemporary tech stack.